-Data users should also use caution when comparing estimates in these microdata files (which reflect 1990 census-based population controls) with estimates for 19921 and earlier years (which reflect 1980 census-based population controls).
-This change in population controls had relatively little impact on summary measures such a means, medians, and percentage distributions.
+Caution should also be used when comparing data from these microdata files, which reflect 1990 census-based population controls, with estimates from 19921 and earlier, which reflect 1980 census-based population controls.
+This change in population controls had relatively little impact on summary measures such as means, medians, and percentage distributions.
 It did have a significant impact on levels.
 For example, 1990-based population controls caused about a 1-percent increase in the civilian noninstitutional population and in the number of families and households.
 Thus, estimates of levels for data collected in 1993 and later years will differ from those for earlier years by more than what could be attributed to actual changes in the population.
 These differences could be disproportionately greater for certain subpopulation groups than for the total population.